-By Steven Shaw
+By S.C.
+Shaw

 What do I mean by comfort?
 It is easy as an American and even more a Southern Californian, to enjoy and be lost in the comforts of life.
 It’s just too easy to have what you want when you want it.
 Don’t get me wrong, I count my blessings and thank God for America and it’s freedoms.
 I am so thankful that I was born here.
 But just like any good gifts of God, they need to be watched and put in their right place under God.
 I am afraid that the comforts of life are the most dangerous because they often go unnoticed.
 I pride myself on the hard work I do and deserve every selfish thing I desire.
 That is a bad place to be.

 How do we grow in our understanding of what all this means?
 I don’t claim to have all the answers.
 However, I do seek to know God and His desires for all of us more each day.
 So as I write this I am also being sanctified.
 I grow in my love and affections to God more and more.
-I am trying to be faithful to the platforms I have been given.
+I am trying to be faithful on the platforms I have been given.
 If you are reading this then you are part of that platform and I thank God for you.
 I pray this blog will help you at least be more aware of your daily life.
 Let us not slip into our comfort zones every day.
 Let us seek God above all things regardless of our lot in life.
 Because, if we don’t see Christ as our greatest treasure then we need to grow in our understanding of the beauty of God.

 Please don’t let my word be the final word on this.
-Pick up the bible, read Gospel-saturated books by good authors, read good commentaries on the Bible, pick up Wayne Grudem’s “Systematic Theology”, read the 1689 London Baptist confession of faith and learn from a man’s lifetime of study and meditation on the Word of God.
+Pick up the Bible, read Gospel-saturated books by good authors, read good commentaries on the Bible, pick up Wayne Grudem’s “Systematic Theology”, read the 1689 London Baptist confession of faith and learn from a man’s lifetime of study and meditation on the Word of God.
 Most of all, trust in Jesus Christ and know what He has given us is whole, perfect and is for our good and His glory.
 Love you all!